jakethedev/noish/README.md

 # Noish: The Github Issue Viewer

 Let's cut out the noise and just see what needs done today.
 Noish is here to help!
 I built it to hit public github repos for issues and store them locally, so you can list them out or search through them by title or description.
-Currently only tested on Ubuntu, but this should work on any system with Node 8+ installed
+Currently only tested on Ubuntu, but this should work on any system with Node 8+ and Git on your path

 ## Usage